-If you're looking for a rewarding career in health care, consider becoming a podiatrist.
-At a time when many niches in natural therapies are being filled faster than demand, the demand for qualified podiatrists in Australia is growing at twice the rate of Australia's population growth, making it an ideal profession to enter today.
+Looking for a rewarding career in the natural health space?
+You ought to consider becoming a podiatrist!
+At a time when holistic health niches are filling faster than the demand for it, the need for qualified podiatrists in Australia is growing at twice the rate of the country's population, making it an ideal profession to enter today.

-Podiatry is derived from a Greek word for 'foot'.
-A podiatrist is a specialist who treats disorders of the feet and lower extremities.
-Until 1977, podiatrists in Australia were called chiropodists, but the title was changed to better reflect changes in the educational level required to practice the profession.
-Today, in order to become a podiatrist, an aspiring practitioner must complete the relevant Bachelor Degree and become registered with the podiatry board in the state where the graduate intends to practice their profession.
+Podiatry is derived from a Greek word for 'foot', and a podiatrist is a specialist who treats disorders of the feet and lower extremities.
+Until 1977, podiatrists in Australia were called chiropodists.
+It was later changed to reflect the changes to the educational requirements for practising the profession.

-Some of the disorders podiatrists typically treat include:
+Some of the disorders they typically treat include: